adaptingadapting/Holberton-SpeedrunAllChecksPercent/6init_files_variables_and_expansions/README.md

 task 2 im sad that i doesmnt work in my local dir but it should be a reasonable solution

 task 3 i thought i was original but this is the exact same solution i had on the original excersice, too bad

+task 4 in this one we just use one commmand, first time using printenv